ytakefuji/python-novice/README.md

 2016   7    2016.542      404.41      404.41      404.07     28
 2016   8    2016.625      402.27      402.27      404.18     23

 # how to read csv file co2_v2.txt which should be in the same folder
+# in order to check the existence of co2_v2.txt, run ls command
 co2=open('co2_v2.txt','r',encoding='utf-8')
 # comment
 """